I’m pretty sure you already know that the Costa Rica weather is one of the most attractive advantages that the country has to offer.

 Your own flipflops

-If you’re not totally sure if you should relocate or stay where you are yet, check out how to winterize your vehicle before the next winter hits you, then re-read this blog.
+Come find the Costa Rican weather of your dreams, and bring your own flipflops.
+If you’re unsure weather you should relocate or stay where you are, check out how to winterize your vehicle before the next winter hits you, then re-read this blog.

 We know how important it is for you to find out which Costa Rica weather and temperatures will suit you best in the Central Valley.
 All our agents once had to go through the same steps as you when they decided to move here.

-That is the reason we have agents in different locations in the Central Valley.
-They’re all well trained to assist you in finding the right place to live and that property you are dreaming of, ask our clients.
+That is why we have agents in different locations in the Central Valley.
+They’re all well-trained to assist you in finding the right place to live and that property you dream of.